-Although it’s a difficult conversation, try your best to stay level-headed.
+Although it’s a difficult conversation, do your best to stay level-headed.
 Some families may be famous for their yelling matches, but this isn’t the time for that.
 By approaching the issue calmly, your loved one will see that you’re looking for the best outcome.

 Don’t be frustrated if your loved one wants more than one conversation to figure things out.
 Think about their perspective.
 This is an enormous life change - you wouldn’t make one without some deep thinking, either.